photo showing a box for Godtear, with several miniatures sitting on the table ahead of time.

 Rattlebone is entirely focused on dishing out boons and blights around the board but has a solid stat line to dish out some damage if required.

-Rattlebone comes with 5 followers, the Hexlings.
+Rattlebone comes with five followers, the Hexlings.
 They are quite mobile with 2 movements in both phases.
 They also have a passive, where if a blank is rolled on Rattlebone’s passive, the Hexlings gain a boon of your choice.
-In the plot phase, they can gain a boon of your choice for free.
-They also have a range 2 attack.
+In the plot phase, they can gain a boon of choice for free and also have a range 2 attack.
 In the plot and clash phase, that deals no damage, but lets you give the target a blight of your choice.
 Their clash phase ability Pure Magic, allows you to move all boons and blights from them to any friendly model within 2 hexes.

 Rattlebone has 3 plot phase and 2 clash phase movement, which can be boosted by all the boons they have access to.
 Their plot phase, Call Totems ability, removes all Hexlings from the map and places them within 2 of Rattlebone, so you don’t need to worry about movement during their own phase too much if Rattlebone is positioned well.
 In the plot phase, Grasping Curse can give an enemy within 2 a movement or dodge blight, and Deadly Curse in the clash phase, as well as dealing damage, can give an accuracy and damage blight.
 Rattlebone also has the Cursed Ground ability in the clash phase, which places 2 temporary objective hexes within 2 hexes, for some movement control of the enemy followers.